Allisonwonderlax13/https-github.com-obsproject-obs-studio./Service-Submission-Guidelines.md

 | `recommended.bitrate matrix[].fps`         | Framerate (integer)                                                                                                   |
 | `recommended.bitrate matrix[].max bitrate` | Maximum bitrate in kbps                                                                                               |

+**Note:** The default for `supported video codecs` depends on the outputs.
+For RTMP this is AV1, HEVC, and H.264 as of [PR 8522](https://github.com/obsproject/obs-studio/pull/8522), for SRT/RIST/HLS output this is HEVC and H.264, and for FTL this is H.264 only.
+If your service does not support all of these codecs this key must be specified and only include supported ones.

 ### Full example utilising all properties
 ```json
         {